charlierobin/xojo-ATSApplicationFontsPath/README.md

     End Sub

 (The only slight wrinkle is that sometimes you have to experiment to find the correct name of the font.
-Or just install on it your system, use FontBook, and then test it out in Xojo directly.
-Then uninstall it again.)
+Or just install on it your system, use **FontBook**, and test it out in Xojo directly.
+And then uninstall it once more.)

 The demo font included with the project is "ChicagoFLF", which is a public domain font, created and made available by Robin Casady, based on the original Apple Chicago system typeface designed by Susan Kare.